Thursday Murder Club (series): Background

 The first instalment, entitled The Thursday Murder Club, was Osman's fiction writing debut, and was published in September 2020.
 The book received great critical and public acclaim, and was a great financial success, becoming the No. 1 bestselling Christmas title in the UK, a first for a debut novelist.
-The subsequent entries in the series have been similarly well received, with The Last Devil To Die ending up as No. 1 on the New York Times Best Seller list on 8 October 2023 and The Impossible Fortune debuted as No. 1 on the The Sunday Times Bestseller list on 4 October 2025.
+The subsequent entries in the series have been similarly well received, with The Last Devil To Die ending up as No. 1 on New York Times Best Seller list on 8 October 2023 and The Impossible Fortune debuted as No. 1 on The Sunday Times Bestseller list on 4 October 2025.

 Character overview

-The titular club consists of four elderly pensioners who reside in Coopers Chase, a retirement village located in the fictional Kent village of Fairhaven.
+The club of the title consists of four elderly pensioners who reside in Coopers Chase, a retirement village located in the fictional Kent village of Fairhaven.
 The club was initially formed to merely discuss unsolved cases, but the four invariably come to be involved in investigating actual local murders.

 The group consists of former spy Elizabeth Best, ex-union leader Ron Ritchie, retired nurse Joyce Meadowcroft, and psychiatrist Ibrahim Arif.

-Supporting characters include Detective Chief Inspector Chris Hudson and Police Constable Donna De Freitas; Elizabeth's husband Stephen, who suffers from dementia; and handyman Bogdan Jankowski.
+Supporting characters include Detective Chief Inspector Chris Hudson and Police Constable Donna De Freitas; Elizabeth's husband Stephen, who has dementia; and handyman Bogdan Jankowski.
 In 2024, Osman told author Lee Child that Bogdan was inspired by the author's Jack Reacher character.